ipa320/RosTooling/README.md

 ### Installation

 Download the official [Eclipse Installer](https://www.eclipse.org/downloads/packages/installer) for your preferred operating system.
 Execute the installer and choose the advanced mode (menu on the right-up corner).
-Select the Product *Eclipse Modeling tools* package, for the version it is recommended use *Oxygen*.
+Select the Product *Eclipse Modeling tools* package, for the version it is recommended use *2018-12*.

 ![alt text](docu/images/eclipse_installer1.png)